Sheet Metal Technology

-Degree-earning student wages start at $29.66 per hour.
-Bates Technical Colleges’ Sheet Metal Program has been training students for 77 years.
+Degree-earning student wages start at $30.18 per hour plus great benefits.
+Bates Technical Colleges’ Sheet Metal Program has been training students for 80 years.
 This program was one of the first ten programs started at Bates when the college opened the doors to meet the community’s need for skilled workers back in 1941.
 This program is the only one in the region that prepares students for direct entry into the Local 66 apprenticeship.
 Upon completion, graduates are credited one full year towards their apprenticeship.
 Get started today.

 Program Length: Six Quarters

 This information is base on data from June 2021.